tdv/imgo/README.md

 The format is determined by the configuration file extension.

 **Upload images**
-For testing images uploading, you can use curl.
+For testing images uploads, you can use curl.
-For example, run the below command from go/src/imgo directory
 ```bash
 curl -is -XPUT "http://localhost:55555/put?format=JPG" --data-binary @./images/1.jpg
 ```
-For uploading an image with a custom size, you can add extra parameters, like as in the command below.
+To upload an image with a custom size, you can add extra parameters
 ```bash
 curl -is -XPUT "http://localhost:55555/put?format=JPG&width=600&height=300" --data-binary @./images/1.jpg
 ```
 **Note**
-You have to specify the required format parameter to understand the input format in the image converter (ImageMagick library).
+You need to specify the format parameter for the converter (ImageMagick library).
 ```bash
 Response example:
 HTTP/1.1 200 OK